Cadaei-Yuvxvs/OSHy-X/README.md

 * `sub-XX_fornix.nii.gz`: sub-XX_resampled_Labels.nii.gz but with only fornix labels.
 * `sub-XX_mosaic.png`: A 16 slice coronal visualisation of the segmentation.
 * `sub-XX_volumes.csv`: Volumes of the four labels (as described above).
 Units for volume are in mm<sup>3</sup>.

+## Community

+Any issues or suggestions can be submitted to https://github.com/Cadaei-Yuvxvs/OSHy-X/issues.

+Feel free to fork OSHy-X and submit a pull request if you would like to contribute to this project.